yAudit/reports-website/reports/08-2022-Timeless-Yield-Daddy.md

 Yield Daddy provides ERC4626 wrappers for common tokens from yield-generating protocols.
 This includes tokens received from Aave, Compound, Curve, and other lending protocols that provide users with tokens that increase in value over time.

 The contracts of the [Yield Daddy repo](https://github.com/timeless-fi/yield-daddy), [xPYT repo](https://github.com/timeless-fi/xPYT), and [swapper repo](https://github.com/timeless-fi/swapper) were reviewed over 16 days, 2 of which were used to create an initial overview of the contract.
 The code review was performed between August 31 and September 16, 2022.
-The code was reviewed by 2 residents for a total of 60 review hours (engn33r 32 hours, Benjamin Samuels 28 hours).
+The code was reviewed by 2 auditors for a total of 60 review hours (engn33r 32 hours, Benjamin Samuels 28 hours).
 The repository was under active development during the review, but the review was limited to the latest commit at the start of the review.
 This was commit 2c8f62681ab90325ede093ac9c9f94dbcc5f7e49 for the Yield Daddy repo, commit fabe9d7cb9700334b10a48ee5d081234eb98def9 for the xPYT repo, and commit 35db08558aa01e8473ada13c092e24857d01461b for the Swapper repo.

 ## Scope